ProtocolONE/ptah-docs/content/docs/add-section.md

 Each section is designed to emphasize a different aspect of your video game.

 {{< hint >}}
-To edit a section, click the *Settings icon* at the end of the section's name in *Section Menu*.
+To edit a section, click the *Settings icon* at the end of the section's title in *Section Menu*.

 [Set up the size and spacing.](/docs/size/)